castro-research/cloudflare-worker-too-many-request/readme.md

 3 - You have access to the workers of browser sessions.

-I didn't know this either, and could check if one was already open and make a `connect` instead of launch, kind of like a `round-robin`.
+I didn't know this either, and could check if one was already open and make a `connect` instead of launch.
+So I can implement something like a `round-robin` strategy

 4 - You should close the browser WHEN an error occurs, but only `disconnect` the session if you can do what you need to do, freeing it up for another request.